smartcontractkit/documentation/docs/External Adapters/developers.md

 }
 ```

 You'll also notice some additional fields: `status`, `error`, and `pending`.
 An external adapter may mark the JobRun as pending if the answer needs to be returned at a specified time, or when a desired result is found.
 The `pending` field should also be set to `true` if this is the case.
 When the external adapter calls back to the node to update the JobRun, this should be done with an HTTP PATCH request.
-See the [Chainlink Node API documentation](/v1.0/reference#run) page for details.

 ### Returning Errors